jr-baldwin/ACEs_mental_health_RR/9_Imputed_analysis_ALSPAC_ABCD_20220131.md

    gsens_ext_par_crim, gsens_ext_par_sep)
 ```

-## ABCD - Step 1.
+### Step 1.
 Obtain correlation between the ACE and the mental health outcome

 ``` r
 # To get the correlation between the ACE and mental health outcome, take 2 steps: